 SOX 404 is the most costly of the Sarbanes-Oxley Act.
 It requires management as well as the auditor to report the accuracy and adequacy of the company’s internal controls on financial reporting.
 It states the company must have an internal control report as part of the Exchange Act report.

-The Sarbanes-Oxley Act of 2002 has affected many companies over the last 15 years, as well as the accounting industry and the way financial records are kept.
+The Sarbanes-Oxley Act of 2002 has affected many companies during the last few decades, as well as the accounting industry and the way financial records are kept.
 Many companies are on the side that it has been useful.
-Now that you know what to expect for a SOX audit, you can begin to prepare and start reviewing your current methods and IT security software.
+Now that you know what to expect and what you’ll need for a SOX audit, you can begin to prepare and start reviewing your current methods and IT security software.